sib-swiss/enrichment-analysis-training/docs/exercises.md

 ```

-## Feedback :sparkle:
+## Feedback
 Thanks for attending this course!
 Don't forget to give honest feedback via the link sent by the course organizer.

 ## Extra exercise for ECTS credits
-- Perform GSEA of the NK vs Th data using the Reactome gene sets downloaded from the
+- Perform GSEA of the NK vs Th data using the Reactome gene sets either downloaded using the `msigdbr`  packege or downloaded from the
 MSigDB website [here](http://www.gsea-msigdb.org/gsea/msigdb/download_file.jsp?filePath=/msigdb/release/2023.1.Hs/c2.cp.reactome.v2023.1.Hs.symbols.gmt).
-- How many gene sets are significantly enriched?
-Generate an ordered barplot of the NES of all genesets, and generate a barcode plot for the gene set with the lowest NES
+* How many gene sets are significantly enriched?
+* Generate a barplot of the NES of all significant gene sets, with the bars ordered according to NES value.
+* Generate a barcode plot (i.e. gsea plot) for the gene set with the lowest NES.

-Steps
+**Steps**

-- Import the reactome gene sets of the file c2.cp.reactome.v7.5.1.symbols.gmt using read.gmt()
+* Import the reactome gene sets using `msigdbr()` with arguments `category="C2"` and `subcategory="CP:REACTOME"`, or import from the provided file `c2.cp.reactome.v2023.1.Hs.symbols.gmt` using `read.gmt()`.

-- Use the GSEA function providing a sorted named vector of t-statistics and the reactome gene sets, use minGSSize=30
+* Use the `GSEA()` function providing a sorted named vector of t-statistics and the reactome gene sets, and use argument `minGSSize=30`.

-- Count the number of significant adjusted p-values
+* Count the number of significant adjusted p-values.

-- Use barplot() and gseaplot() for the visualization of the results
+* Use `barplot()` and `gseaplot()` for the visualization of the results.